briandowns/stockwatcher/README.md

 ## stockticker

-A simple CLI application to monitor a given set of stocks.
+A simple CLI application to watch a given set of stocks.

 ### Build & Install